- Public Works

-As required by the new law, the Village will be mailing out a notice to each home that was identified as having lead as part of their water service.
-These Notices will be sent in September 2022 to each owner and resident of buildings that have been identified as having a portion of the water service composed of a lead pipe.
+As required by the new law, the Village has mailed out a notice to each home that was identified as having lead as part of their water service.
+These Notices will were sent in January of 2023 to each owner and resident of buildings identified as having a portion of the water service composed of a lead pipe.

 Following the completion of the lead service line inventory, the Village will develop a comprehensive lead service line replacement program.
 This program will create a prioritized schedule to replace lead service lines and a funding strategy to pay for service line replacement.
 The Village intends to apply for significant state and/or federal funding to offset the cost of private lead service line replacement and will present information as it becomes available.

 If your residence has not been found to have at least a portion of the incoming water service to your property consisting of lead, you will not receive a notification, and no action is needed.

 If your residence has been found to have at least a portion of the incoming water service to your property consisting of lead, you should have received a notification.
 While there is no immediate need to replace your water service line, after the above date, repair to lead service lines or partial lead service replacement is prohibited.
 If in the future the Village needs to repair/replace the portion of the water service from the b-box to the main, the Village is willing to coordinate with homeowners to replace the remaining portion from the b-box to the house.
 If your portion of the service develops a leak between the b-box to your house, the law requires that it be replaced in its entirety and the village will replace their portion at that time.